 Getting Started with Cepta

 Before you can start integrating Cepta Checkout, the first thing you need to do is create an account.
 Visit the Cepta website and sign up for an account.
 Once you’ve signed up, you’ll need to access your API keys from the dashboard.
 These keys are crucial because they authenticate your requests to the Cepta API.
 Make sure to keep them secure, especially your secret key.
+Once you’ve obtained your API keys, you can begin integrating payment processing into your application.
+If you want to receive real-time updates on payment statuses (such as success or failure), you can set up a webhook to automatically notify your server when these events occur.Setting Up Webhooks (Optional)

 Webhooks are a convenient way to receive real-time notifications about specific events in the payment lifecycle.
 To set this up, navigate to the webhook section in your Cepta dashboard.
 You will need to provide a callback URL where Cepta can send the webhook notifications.
-For instance, this URL could be something like https://example.com/webhook
+For instance, this URL could be something likehttps://example.com/webhook

 .